OWASP/owasp-summit-2017/Outcomes/Security-Champions/security-champions.md

 ## Working materials

---(please add as much information as possible before the sessions)--

 - Draft definition of security champions' roles, responsibilities, and OKR
 - Draft structure to help companies create networks of security champions
 - Draft plan for forum for security champions